American Idol: 2018–present: ABC revival

-Season 16
+Season 16 (2018)

+In July 2017, it was announced that Ryan Seacrest would return as host, and by September 2017 it was revealed that Katy Perry, Luke Bryan and Lionel Richie would serve as judges.
 The sixteenth season premiered on March 11, 2018.
 This was the first season of American Idol to air on ABC.
-In July 2017, it was announced that Ryan Seacrest would return as host, and by September 2017 it was revealed that Katy Perry, Luke Bryan and Lionel Richie would serve as judges.
 The season was again shortened compared to the previous season to twelve weeks, with multiple elimination in the final rounds.
 Unlike previous seasons where only two finalists remained in the final episode, three finalists performed in the finale.
 On May 21, 2018, the season concluded with Maddie Poppe crowned the winner, beating Caleb Lee Hutchinson as runner-up and Gabby Barrett in third place.
 Her winning song was "Going, Going, Gone".
 Caleb Lee Hutchinson released "Johnny Cash Heart" as a single, while Gabby Barrett's song was "Rivers Deep".

-Season 17
+Season 17 (2019)

 ABC renewed the revival series for another season.
 Seacrest returned as host, and Bryan, Perry and Richie returned as judges.
 The seventeenth season premiered on March 3, 2019.
 For the finale, the show no longer features separate performance and result shows.
 On May 19, 2019, the season concluded with three finalists, with Madison VanDenburg eliminated in third place after performing two songs, and the final two performing their last song.
 For the first time, there were no separate performance and grand finale shows this season.
 Laine Hardy was crowned the winner and Alejandro Aranda runner-up.
 Hardy released a single, "Flame", immediately after the win, but Aranda did not.
 However, Aranda later released a song he performed in the finale, "Tonight", under the name Scarypoolparty on June 28, 2019.